 It is the objective and purpose of the Douglaston and Little Neck Historical Society, Inc. to publicize, preserve, and protect the historical significance of the towns of Douglaston and Little Neck, adjacent nature preserves, and those other sections or buildings of the two towns worthy of preservation through the collection, research, and dissemination of historical information to the public.

-The Douglaston & Little Neck Historical Society was formed in January of 1989 as a non-profit 501 (c) 3 organization dedicated to preserving the unique character and buildings of Douglaston and Little Neck.
+The Douglaston & Little Neck Historical Society was formed in January of 1989 as a not for profit 501 (c) 3 organization.
+Dues and donations are tax deductible as permitted by law.

 - Creation of New York City Landmark DistrictsTo date, with an out pouring of help and support from the community, it has helped New York City create two historic districts.
 The Douglaston Historic District in 1997, and the Douglaston Hill Historic District in 2004.
 The Society also succeeded in having both districts added to the New York State and National Registers of Historic Places with Douglaston Hill being added in 2000 and the Douglaston Historic District in 2005.